dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 print('Final height', num_bills * bill_thickness)
 ```

-When we run it, we have the solution.
+When you run it, you get the following output:

 ```bash
 bash % python3 sears.py 1 1 0.00011